Kibo00/Hackfinity-writeups/avengers.md

 ## 👑 Step 9 – Escalating to Root with a Kernel Module

-Check what we can do with sudo:
+when we check what we can do with sudo:

 ```bash
 sudo -l
 ```

 We see permission to run `/sbin/insmod`, which loads a `.ko` kernel module.
+> `.ko` files are **Linux kernel modules** — they are pieces of code that can be dynamically loaded into the Linux kernel to add or extend functionality (like drivers, features, or system-level behaviors).

-> ⚠️ Important: The target machine already has `make` and kernel headers, so we’ll compile the module **directly on the target**.
+The target machine already has `make` and kernel headers, so we’ll compile the module **directly on the target**.

 ---

 ## 🛠️ Step 10 – Creating the Kernel Module on the Target

-### On the target, create `cyberavengers.c`:
+### On the target, we create `cyberavengers.c`:

 ```c
 #include <linux/module.h>